Body Donation Program

 Any competent person over 18 years of age can donate his or her body for medical education and research.
 An estate executor or next-of-kin may also make an anatomical donation.

 Does age, disease, amputation, or prior surgery make the donation unacceptable?

-No. Reasons for body rejection are: autopsy, decomposition, HIV infection, hepatitis, obesity, age under 16, or previous embalming.
+No. Reasons for body rejection include: autopsy, decomposition, COVID-19, HIV infection, hepatitis, obesity, age under 16, or previous embalming.

 Can organs be donated to organ banks and the body still used for medical study?

 Although a body from which major organs have been removed may be declined as unsuitable for anatomical study, arrangements can be made for eye donation through The Eye Bank for Sight Restoration.
 It is also acceptable for skin to be harvested for the skin bank at a burn center.